meganewing/Data-Analysis-Assignment-Terminals/README.md

-# Intro to Data Analyiss for Aquatic Sciences assignments
+# Intro to Data Analyis for Aquatic Sciences assignments
 Final terminals for each assignment after completion